Aerish369/CS50W-Project2-Commerce/readme.md

 ## Features

 - List any item and sell it online
-- Buy any listed item by biddig highest
+- Buy any listed item by bidding highest
 - Filter listing by categories, add item to watchlist and more
 ## Run locally